 The court agreed with the motion judge’s decision on these issues, stating it could have been avoided had the employer obtained the written permission of production employees and key employees, the later of whom should also have had an option to work overtime rather than a requirement to do so.

 HMC Law’s exceptional employment law team represents both employees and employers in all matters of employment law, including wrongful and constructive dismissal, preparation & negotiation of contracts & policies, and compliance with the Employment Standards Code and Human Rights Act, as well as Employment & Human Resources Advisory Services.
 We are able to help employers ensure they draft policies and act in accordance with their obligations under the law.
 We also assist employees in determining whether or not their rights may have been violated, as well as what their obligations to employers are.
-Contact HMC Law online or by phone at 403-269-7220 or reach us online if you have an employment law issue.
+Contact HMC Law online or by phone at 403-269-7220 if you have an employment law issue.